-Alexei Ogrintchouk is a graduate of the Gnessin School of Music and the Paris Conservatoire, where he studied with Maurice Bourgue, Jacques Tys and Jean-Louis Capezzali.
-He is the winner of a number of international competitions including the prestigious CIEM International Competition in Geneva at the age of 19.
-He was also the winner of the European Juventus prize in 1999, two Victoires de la Musique Classique prizes in France in 2002, the Triumph prize in Russia in 2005 and Borletti Buitini Trust Award winner in 2007.
+Alexei Ogrintchouk is recognised across the world as an oboist and artist of astounding technique and virtuosity.
+He was born in 1978 in Moscow and started to study music at the age of 9.
+He graduated from the Gnessin Moscow Special School of Music and the Paris Conservatoire, where he studied with Maurice Bourgue, Alexei Ogrintchouk.
+By the age of 13, he was already performing across Russia, Europe and Japan.
+He is the winner of a number of international competitions including the prestigious CIEM International Competition in Geneva in 1998, the European Juventus Prize in 1999, a Borletti-Buitoni Trust Award winner in 2007.